NASA-AMMOS/slim/docs/guides/software-lifecycle/metrics/README.md

 1. Run the **[Quick Start](#quick-start)** steps above.
 2. Once you have a working DevLake instance, we recommend going through DevLake's [official start guide](https://devlake.apache.org/docs/Overview/Introduction/#2-configuring-data-source) step-by-step, beginning with the data sources section.
+3. If you're interested in sharing your dashboards with your community but are unable to host a server, you can export your dashboards by following the instructions provided [here](https://grafana.com/docs/grafana/latest/dashboards/create-reports/).

 There are two additional topics we'd like to emphasize.
 Our recommendations for data sources and metrics to collect.